nicklockwood/SwiftFormat/README.md

 $ brew upgrade --cask swiftformat-for-xcode
 ```

-Alternatively, if you prefer not to use Homebrew, you'll find the latest version of the SwiftFormat for Xcode application inside the EditorExtension folder included in the SwiftFormat repository.
+Alternatively, if you prefer not to use Homebrew, you'll find the latest version of the SwiftFormat for Xcode application on the [GitHub Releases](https://github.com/nicklockwood/SwiftFormat/releases) page.
 Download and unpack the zip archive, then drag `SwiftFormat for Xcode.app` into your `Applications` folder.

 **Usage:**